Last Updated on December 16, 2020

 Stop putting up with swollen ankles and sore legs.
 Get yourself a pair of compression stockings for pregnancy and feel better at the end of the day.

 If you find them difficult to put on, get a zippered pair.
 And if they feel too hot, go for open-toe.

 Even if you feel embarrassed to wear compression stockings in public, no one will know what they are when they have cheerful jack-o’-lanterns or bright stripes on them, and keep in mind it is important to choose the best compression socks.

-After you’ve given your new compression socks a few days’ trial, please come back and tell us about your experience.
+After you’ve given your new compression socks a few days’ trials, please come back and tell us about your experience.

 1. https://www.mayoclinic.org/healthy-lifestyle/pregnancy-week-by-week/expert-answers/swelling-during-pregnancy/faq-20058467 What causes ankle swelling during pregnancy — and what can I do about it? by Yvonne Butler Tobah, M.D.,